raspberrypilearning/cd-intermediate-html-css-sushi/en/step_9.md

 + Experiment with different numbers in front of the `%`.

-+ Before moving onto the next card, set the size of the Tito picture back to `100px` as well.
++ Before moving onto the next card, change the value of the `width` property to `100px`.